linux-can/socketcand/doc/protocol.md

 * Normal data transfer has a data_type with a sigle lowercase letter, which denotes the type of data (e.g. f, e, s, ...)

 ### Commands for transmission ###
 There are a few commands that control the transmission of CAN frames.
-Most of them are intervall based and the Socket CAN broadcast manager guarantees that the frames are sent cyclic with the given intervalls.
+Most of them are interval based and the Socket CAN broadcast manager guarantees that the frames are sent cyclic with the given interval.
 To be able to control these transmission jobs they are automatically removed when the BCM server socket is closed.

 ##### Add a new frame for transmission #####
 This command adds a new frame to the BCM queue.
-An intervall can be configured to have the frame sent cyclic.
+An interval can be configured to have the frame sent cyclic.

 Examples:
 Send the CAN frame 123#1122334455667788 every second on vcan1